parttimenerd/temci/doc/installation.rst

 Post Installation
 ~~~~~~~~~~~~~~~~~
-Run the following command after the installation to compile some binaries needed e.g. for ``temci build``:
+Run the following command after the installation to compile some binaries needed for the ``rusage`` runner or
+the disabling of caches:

 .. code:: sh